Leon1mg/PDF-Tool/README.md

 # PDF-Tool

+Installation Guide:
   - Download the files and place them in a folder.
   - Then, run the `Python_Packages.bat` to install all the packages.
   - Now you can run `main.py`.
   - Enjoy using the tool!

 Functions: